Fundi Sithebe

 Fundi Sithebe is a South African business executive, recognized as a pioneering figure in both the horse racing and aviation industries.
 She served as the chief executive officer (CEO) of 4Racing, South Africa's largest horse racing operator, from June 1, 2021, until her resignation announcement on March 13, 2025, effective May 31, 2025.
-Sithebe is widely noted as the first Black CEO of a racing company in South Africa, and potentially globally, marking a historic milestone in the sport's leadership.
+Sithebe is the first Black CEO of a racing company in South Africa.

 Early life and education

-Fundi Sithebe was born in Diepkloof, Soweto, South Africa.
+Sithebe was born in Diepkloof, Soweto, South Africa.
 Sithebe matriculated at the age of 16 in 1995 from St. Anne’s Diocesan College a private school in Hilton.
 She attended Hilton College, an elite private school in KwaZulu-Natal, where she was among the first female students to complete A-Level studies in 1996.
 This experience significantly influenced her leadership philosophy and commitment to challenging gender norms.
 Sithebe later earned a Bachelor of Business Administration (BBA) from Midrand University and a Postgraduate Diploma in Management (Business Administration) from Wits Business School.
 In 2003, she obtained a Private Pilot's License (PPL), reflecting her longstanding interest in aviation.